svalat/homelinux/doc/config.md

  * *use* : Use flags to use for the prefix.
 If some use flags don't match with the inherited prefix it will induce a rebuild of the reltated packages.
  * *gentoo* : Configure the gentoo mirror to use for quickpackage fallback.
+ * *packageOverride* : You can ovveride some package entries if needed for example to quicly patch the installation procedure if you encounter some issues.
+You can override all the entries you want.
+If you want to apply on a specific version use the *vspecific* sub entry.

 Here an example :